wbcmedia/wbcmedia.github.io/planet-of-the-dames.md

 All Dames: Eaaaaaaarthhhhh?

-D2: Eugh, that sounds horrible.
+Beatrice: Eugh, that sounds horrible.
 Right well, order us some more from Eaaaaarth...

 Damebot: This is impossible.
 Earth has recently left the Common Galactic Trading Federation and they can no longer export their goods.

 _Dames all look at each other in disbelief_

-D1: Right then, there's only one thing for it, no one will stand in our way, we will destroy everything in our path.
+Florence: Right then, there's only one thing for it, no one will stand in our way, we will destroy everything in our path.
 We will... invade Eaaaaaarth! _Big sound effect/music/Darth Vader march_

 _Curtains close, Front of Curtain we see Obi Wan Big Bogie and Igor.
 OWBB is partially shrouded in a hooded cape_